Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Analysis of Impedance Mismatch on Calibration

-After performing an mTRL calibration, we obtain estimates for the calibration coefficients $\mat{A}$, $\mat{B}$, and $k$.
-Since measurements are never ideal, the estimates of the calibration coefficients are prone to error, which can be described by
+After performing a multiline TRL calibration, we obtain estimates for the calibration coefficients $\mat{A}$, $\mat{B}$, and $k$.
+However, since measurements are never perfect, the estimates of the calibration coefficients are prone to errors, which can be described by the following notation: